Dam Safety

 • High-hazard dams are inspected annually, moderate-hazard dams every two years and low-hazard dams every five years.

-Water Rights Website – The Division of Water Rights administers the appropriation and distribution of the state’s water rights.
-It houses the office of the State Engineer, who oversees the Dam Safety Program.
+Water Rights website – The Division of Water Rights administers the appropriation and distribution of the state’s water rights.
+It houses the office of the State Engineer, who oversees the Dam Safety Section.

 Map of state-inspected dams – This map shows all the state-inspected dams.